-From there, the calculation is fairly straightforward: Those that have financial obligations that are at (or exceed) a million dollars should consider purchasing a policy that reflects these needs.
-Meeting that criterion does not mean that taking out a million-dollar life insurance policy is the right course of action for you, but it should certainly be a consideration.
+From there, the calculation is straightforward: Those that have financial obligations that are at (or exceed) a million dollars should consider purchasing a policy that reflects these needs.
+This doesn’t necessarily mean that taking out a million-dollar life insurance policy is the right course of action for you, but it should be a consideration.

 How Much Does a Million-Dollar Life Insurance Policy Cost?

 As with all life insurance products, the cost of a million-dollar policy will vary depending on the product, coverage amount, as well as the age, gender, and health status of the purchaser.
 The only way to find out exactly what life insurance rates will be available to you for a million-dollar policy is to request a quote from an agency like AIG Direct.

 However, it's important to stress that purchasing a million-dollar policy may also not be as expensive as you think.
 Using Term Life Insurance as an example, a 40-year-old male who is underwritten at the best possible rate class (Preferred Plus) could expect to pay $34 per month for $1 million in life insurance coverage on a 10-year term policy.
 For comparison, the same 40-year-old male with a $500,000 coverage policy could expect a monthly premium of $23 per month.
 That means for just $11 more per month, he could double his coverage and protect his loved ones with a million-dollar policy.

 Those considering Term Life Insurance can take advantage of our Term Life Insurance Calculator tool to help calculate their needs and the estimated life insurance cost per month of a given policy.
 Of course, remember that a quote is only an estimate.
 Your final Term Life Insurance rate won't be confirmed until you have gone through the underwriting process and been approved for a million-dollar Term Life Insurance policy.